Blackhole is part of Eventide’s H9 Signature Series.

 As well as sounding stunning, it is also easy to use and get to grips with.
 It comes complete with more than 50 presets, including some by Eventide artists: Richard Devine, Vernon Reid, Flood & Alan Moulder, Jonsi & Alex (Sigur Rós), and John Agnello.
 They highlight the huge potential of the effect.

-I could have chosen any of my recent releases but I’ve recorded ‘tangential memories’ embedded above to highlight some of the sounds that Blackhole can produce.
+I recorded ‘tangential memories’ embedded above to highlight some of the sounds that Blackhole can produce.

 Tracks 1 & 4 – chord progression created in Scaler (Pluginboutique); Blue 2 (Rob Papen) processed with Blackhole; Blue 2 processed with Incipit (Inear Display) and Blackhole; Olafur Arnalds Chamber Evolution (Spitfire Audio) processed with Blackhole; Glitchmachines samples processed with Cryogen (Glitchmachines), H949 Dual Harmoniser (Eventide) and Blackhole.